-- 1. Upper Oven and Lower Oven: Designates which oven the controls will operate.
-Select an oven before following the steps for starting a cooking or cleaning mode. - 2.
-Convection Cooking Modes: Convection cooking modes use increased air circulation to improve performance.
+- Convection Cooking Modes: Convection cooking mode uses increased air circulation to improve performance.
+See the Cooking Modes section for more information. - Traditional Cooking Modes: Your oven has the following traditional cooking modes: Bake and Broil.
 See the Cooking Modes section for more information. - 3.
-Traditional Cooking Modes: Your oven has the following traditional cooking modes: Bake, Broil, and Warm.
-See the Cooking Modes section for more information. - 4.
 Clean: Your oven has two cleaning modes: Self Clean and Steam Clean.
-See the CARE AND CLEANING: Cleaning the Range Interior section for important information about using these modes. - 5.
-Start: Must be pressed to start any cooking, cleaning, or timed function.
-Also used to start the Warming Zone on the cooktop. - 6.
-Cancel/Off: Cancels ALL oven operations except the clock and timer.
-Does NOT cancel the Warming Zone on the cooktop. - 7.
+See the CARE AND CLEANING: Cleaning the Range Interiorsection for important information about using these modes. - 4.
+Start/Enter: Must be pressed to start any cooking, cleaning, or timed function. - 5.
+Cancel/Off: Cancels ALL oven operations except the clock, timer and warming drawer. - 6.
 Timer: Works as a countdown timer.
-Press the Timer pad and number pads to program the time in hours and minutes.
-Press the Start pad.
-The timer countdown is complete.
-To turn the timer off press the Timer pad.
+Press the Timer pad and use the number pads to program the time in hours and minutes.
+Press the Start/Enter pad.
+The oven will continue to operate when the timer countdown is complete.
+To turn the timer off, press the Timer pad.

-- 8. Remote Enable: Allows you to control your oven remotely.
+- 7. Remote Enable: Allows you to control your oven remotely.
 The oven must be connected to WiFi before Remote Enable can be activated.
-For instructions on how to connect your oven, see the WiFi Connect/Remote Enable section under Settings in this manual. - 9.
-Oven Light: Turns the oven light on or off. - 10.
+For instructions on how to connect your oven, see the WiFi Connect/Remote Enable section under Settings in this manual. - 8.
+Oven Light: Turns the oven light on or off. - 9.
 Lock Controls: Locks out the control so that pressing the pads does not activate the controls.
-Press and hold the 0 pad, for three seconds to lock or unlock the control.
-Cancel/Off is always active, even when the control is locked. - 11.
+Press the Lock Controls pad, for three seconds to lock or unlock the control.
+Cancel/Off is always active, even when the control is locked. - 10.
+Warming Drawer: Will keep hot, cooked foods at serving temperature.
+See the Cooking Modes section for more information. - 11.
 Options and Settings: The Options and Settings pads open up more detailed menus in the display that allow access to additional functions and cooking modes.
 For each you select the function in the display using the associated number pad.
 You can exit at any time by pressing the Options or Settings pad again.
 See the Settings, Options, and Cooking Modes Sections for more details.